-Our health and safety executive meet on a monthly basis and provide leadership, coordination and support for the delivery of the group's SHE objectives.
-Its tasks are to drive continuous SHE improvement across the group through setting and assessing rigorous standards set by our regulators as well as industry best practice expectations are met.
+Our health and safety committee meet on a monthly basis and provide leadership, coordination and support for the delivery of the group's health and safety objectives.
+Its tasks are to drive continuous improvement across the group through setting and assessing rigorous standards set by our regulators as well as industry best practice expectations are met.